corvuscornix/next-level-web-service/README.md

 ## Deploy to cloud
 1) Register a free account at [Zeit.co](https://zeit.co)
 2) Run `now` at the root of the project folder and fill in the user credentials if asked

+You can configure automatic deployment on every GitHub commit from the zeit.co website.